FazeCT/fazect.github.io/gcc2024/index.md

 BUT IT WAS NEXT TO THE BEACHHHHHHHH GGGGGG

-The rooms I stayed in were nice and clean.
+The rooms (I'll explain why later) I stayed in were nice and clean.

 Snacks and drinks on the break counters are good.